-- Adults and geriatrics with swallowing or communication difficulties.
+- Adults and children with difficulty swallowing

 Patients referred to Spooner Health’s speech therapy for dysphagia or difficulty swallowing may be referred for either a clinical swallowing evaluation or a video fluoroscopic swallowing study.

 The evaluation is performed by a licensed speech-language pathologist and is completed in the therapy room or at bedside when seen in the hospital.
 The evaluation includes a review of the patient's history, oral mechanism exam, and trial feeding of selected foods and liquids.
 Evaluation time is approximately 60 minutes.
 A swallow evaluation determines the need for a video fluoroscopic swallow study.